 Work with your academic advisor to choose upper-level elective courses that match your academic and career interests.

 Commonly pursued majors, minors and certificates

-Common minors for MLS students include psychology, biology, medical humanities, medical sciences, biotechnology, scientific skills and research integrity, and Spanish (or another language).
+Common minors for Molecular Life Sciences students include psychology, biology, medical humanities, medical sciences, biotechnology, scientific skills and research integrity, social science and medicine, and Spanish (or another language).
 The Explore Programs tool can help you find majors, minors, and certificate programs that fit you and your goals by allowing you to filter by interest area.
 Other majors, minors, and certificates can be excellent opportunities to build upon and broaden your interests.
 Check your bulletin for more information about these opportunities.